Cleveland Institution of Engineers: A brief history of the Institution

 42 members of the Engineering community joined the Institution at the outset with a membership fee of one Guinea.

 The Institution was instrumental in the industrial and academic growth of the area, and in helping to set up the then Constantine College which is now Teesside University.
-Throughout both World Wars and the Depression, the Institution continued to provide a regular programme of lectures and scientific excursions and to this day provides the Engineering and Scientific community of the Teesside area with a wide and varied lecture programme on all aspects of engineering.
+Throughout both World Wars and the Depression, the Institution continued to provide a regular programme of lectures and scientific excursions and to this day provides the Engineering and Scientific community and the general population of the Teesside area with a wide and varied free lecture programme on all aspects of science and engineering.

 From 1864 until 1942 the proceedings of the institution's technical meetings were published.
 Copies of the complete series of proceedings and the institution's minute books until 2001 are kept at the Teesside Archives in Middlesbrough.

 In the 2013/2014 session the institution celebrated its 150th anniversary, with the main events taking place in the autumn of 2014.
 To mark the occasion a stained glass window with the institution's emblem was unveiled in St Cuthbert's Church in Marton, Middlesbrough during a dedication service on 23 November 2014, led by the Very Reverend Paul Ferguson, Bishop of Whitby.
 St Cuthbert's churchyard contains the vaults of the Bolckow and Vaughan families.